 |

-Established in 1985 by Boothbay Harbor native Martha Gleason and her husband Dennis, Gleason Fine Art has become a fixture in the local and statewide art scene.
-Opening in a tiny space on McKown Street, the gallery is currently situated in a restored 19th-century farmhouse at 31 Townsend Avenue, across from the House of Logan, where the gallery occupies the entire first floor.
-In addition to art sales, the gallery offers collection consulting, appraisal, and restoration services.
+Established in 1985 by husband and wife team Dennis and Martha Gleason, Gleason Fine Art has become a fixture on the local and statewide art scene.
+Originally opening in a tiny space on McKown Street, the gallery is currently located in a restored 19th-century farmhouse at 31 Townsend Avenue in the center of Boothbay Harbor.
+The gallery occupies the entire first floor.
+In addition to selling 19th through 20th century art, Gleason Fine Art offers collection consulting, art appraisals, and restoration services.

 |